Scotland’s Second Oldest Woman Turns 108-years-old

 “The common factor – there doesn’t seem to be one apart from happiness and a daily smile.
 Our staff know that bringing a smile to work each day costs nothing and when they see the difference they make it gives them a smile too.”

 Bield – a registered charity in their 43rd year of business – has grown from humble beginnings, opening its first housing development in Bo’ness to become a major provider of a wide range of housing and care services for around 20,000 older people across 22 local authorities.

 Does your business deserve to have its stories told to the world?
-Holyrood Partnership provides expert PR in Scotland and you can find all the ways to get in touch on our Contact us page.
+Holyrood PR provides expert PR in Scotland and you can find all the ways to get in touch on our Contact us page.
 Alternatively, fill in the form below and we’ll get straight back to you: